Submittal Tracking Software: How to Stop Losing Track of Approvals

 Why Email and Spreadsheets Don't Work for Submittal Tracking

-Let's be honest about how most contractors currently track submittals:
+Let's be honest about how most local contractors currently track construction submittals:

 Subcontractors email shop drawings.
 You log them in a spreadsheet.
 You forward the email to the architect.
 The architect reviews and emails back.
 You update the spreadsheet.
 You forward the architect's response to the subcontractor.
 You save the approved copy to a shared folder.
 You hope you did all of this correctly.